 Barbell Standing Military Press

-The Barbell Standing Military Press is a compound free-weight exercise performed standing, using a barbell pressed vertically overhead.
-The standing position removes external support, requiring the body to stabilize the load while producing force through a full overhead range of motion.
+The Barbell Standing Military Press is a compound exercise performed standing, pressing a barbell vertically overhead.
+The standing position removes external support, requiring the entire body to stabilize the load while producing force through a full overhead range of motion.
+Pressing overhead from a standing position activates the trapezius and serratus anterior muscles significantly, which are essential for healthy shoulder function and scapular control (Bull et al., 2001).

-The exercise primarily targets the shoulders, with strong involvement from the arms and upper chest.
-The core, upper back, and hips work continuously to keep the torso upright and the bar path controlled, making the movement as much about stability as it is about pressing strength.
+The exercise primarily targets the front and side deltoids, with strong involvement from the triceps and upper chest.
+The core, upper back, and hips work continuously to keep the torso upright and the bar path controlled.
+Electromyographic analysis confirms that shoulder and stabilizer muscle recruitment patterns differ meaningfully between standing overhead presses and bench-style pressing movements (Bull et al., 2001).

 - Set up a barbell in a squat rack at shoulder height, then grip the bar with hands slightly wider than shoulder-width apart using an overhand grip.